LearnersGuild/guide/Game_Manual/Boundaries.md

 There are two stages of failing.

 The first stage is the _Danger Zone_.
-When a stat falls below any of the following thresholds, it is in the Danger Zone:
+When a stat **falls below** any of the following thresholds, it is in the Danger Zone:

-- [Team Play][team-play] : 80
+- [Team Play][team-play] : 80%
-- [Culture Contribution][culture-contribution] : 80
+- [Culture Contribution][culture-contribution] : 80%
 - [XP][xp] earned per cycle : 15

-Once a stat is within Danger Zone, the player has to consistently improve their affected stats until they are above the threshold.
+Once a stat is within Danger Zone, the player has to **consistently improve** their affected stats until they are above the threshold.
 If you have a stat in the Danger Zone, get whatever support you need to move the needle and get out of danger.

-The second stage is an _Exit Interview_, and is entered into when a player's stats have _both_ (a) been in the Danger Zone for at least two weeks and (b) have not shown any improvement.
+The second stage is an _Exit Interview_, and is entered into when a player's stats have _both_

+1. been in the Danger Zone for at least two weeks and
+1. have not shown any improvement.

 During the Exit Interview, the player will meet with a moderator to discuss their performance and whether or not they can continue in the game.
-If the moderator is not convinced that the player is putting in the right effort, they will ask them to leave the game.

 ### A note about fail conditions